 Apply Granular Settings to Traffic Matching a Decryption Policy Rule (PAN-OS & Panorama)

-2. (Optional) Allow the profile rule to be Shared across every virtual system on an NGFW or every Panorama device group.
+3. (Optional) To make the profile available across all virtual systems on an NGFW or each Panorama device group, select Shared.

 Separate from this task, follow the steps to configure Decryption Port Mirroring.
 Be aware of local privacy regulations that prohibit mirroring or control the type of traffic that you can mirror.
 Decryption Port Mirroring requires a Decryption Port Mirroring license.